evp/WebToPayBundle/README.md

 #WebToPayBundle

 ##What is WebToPayBundle?
-WebToPayBundle is a small bundle that can serve as a bridge between your Symfony framework and the original web to pay library.
+WebToPayBundle is a small bundle that can serve as a bridge between your Symfony framework and the original webtopay library.

 We encourage you to first take a look at the [original library](https://bitbucket.org/webtopay/libwebtopay)